 What happens if I’m late on a student loan payment?

-If you are late on a student loan payment, the loan will be considered delinquent.
-The loan will remain delinquent until a payment is made, or other arrangements — such as deferment or forbearance — are made.
+If you are late on a student loan payment even by one day, the loan may be considered delinquent.
+The loan will remain delinquent until a payment is made or you enter into federal deferment or forbearance.

 Does a late payment on a student loan affect credit?

 A late payment may have a negative impact on your credit score.
-Federal loans will be reported to the credit bureau if they remain delinquent for 90 days.
+Federal loans are normally reported to the credit bureau if they remain delinquent for 90 days.
 Private student lenders may report a late payment to credit bureaus after 30 days.

 What happens if you miss a student loan payment by 270 days?

-If you fail to make payments on your federal student loan for 270 days, the student loan will enter default.
-Consequences of default can be serious, such as the total balance of the loan becoming due immediately.
+If you fail to make payments on your federal student loan for 270 days, the student loan will enter into default.
+Consequences of default are serious.
+The total balance of the loan becomes due immediately, your wages may be garnished, your tax refund could be withheld, and your credit damaged.

 SoFi Loan Products